The Truth About Trout Flies, Tony Sloane

 Finally, if a trout chops off the tail from one of these flies don't discard it.
 Being tied on a long-shank hook it is still useful and will still take sea-trout.
 Makes you think, doesn't it?

 Rib: Thin gold or silver wire.

-Wing: 2 white cock hackles, preferably with a few pale brown blotches
+Wing: 2 white cock hackles, preferably with a few pale brown blotches or bars.

 Head: Small dab of yellow-green fluorescent paint.